vc1492a/PyNomaly/readme.md

 print(rmse)
 ```

-The root mean squared error (RMSE) between the two approaches is approximately 0.1987.
-The plot below
+The root mean squared error (RMSE) between the two approaches is approximately 0.0934 (your scores will vary slightly).
-shows the scores from the stream approach.
+The plot below shows the scores from the stream approach.

 **LoOP Scores using Stream Approach for n=30**
 ![LoOP Scores using Stream Approach for n=30](https://github.com/vc1492a/PyNomaly/blob/0.2.0/images/scores_stream.png)

 ### Notes
 When calculating the LoOP score of incoming data, the original fitted scores are not updated.
 In some applications, it may be beneficial to refit the data periodically.

 ## Contributing
 If you would like to contribute, please fork the repository and make any changes locally prior to submitting a pull request.